 The Good Shepherd Church

 The Church of the Good Shepherd is a small, single storey building, serving the village community of Rode Heath, just outside Sandbach, on the A533, Sandbach Road.
-The church was built in1906 as a “Chapel of Ease” to serve the two farming communities of Rode Heath and Thurlwood.
+The church was built in 1906 as a “Chapel of Ease” to serve the two farming communities of Rode Heath and Thurlwood.
 During the second half of the 20th century the two communities grew and merged to form Rode Heath.

 The Good Shepherd Church can be found at the centre of the canal side village of Rode Heath.
 It is a small, inclusive, friendly church, which offers a warm welcome to everyone who joins them in their worship and/or their social activities.

-The schoolroom set for the Wednesday Club’s Christmas meal
+The schoolroom set for a Christmas meal

-• to improve the fabric or running of The Good Shepherd Church
+- to improve the fabric or running of The Good Shepherd Church

-• to subsidise needy causes locally.
+- to subsidise needy causes locally.

-• to make a donation to any local, national or international organisation or charity in need of support
+- to make a donation to any local, national or international organisation or charity in need of support

 Catering staff at The Good Shepherd Church have been awarded a five star rating for food hygiene by Cheshire East Council.